smiJack/hello-world/README.md

 # hello-world

-Initial repository on GitHub
+I like to code android apps in Java.

-This account will primarily be used for Android projects that will hopefully help others make their lives easier.
+Hence account will primarily be used for Android projects that will hopefully help others make their lives easier.